fltb/fltb.github.io/source/_posts/oss-and-gfw.md

 The Great Firewall of China has cut off the flow of new talent to open source communities in China.
 That's really bad.

-Sometimes it can lead to local security vulnerabilities., such as [XcodeGhost](https://www.macrumors.com/2015/09/20/xcodeghost-chinese-malware-faq/).
+Sometimes it can lead to local security vulnerabilities, such as [XcodeGhost](https://www.macrumors.com/2015/09/20/xcodeghost-chinese-malware-faq/).

 > A malicious version of Xcode was uploaded to Chinese cloud file sharing service Baidu and downloaded by some iOS developers in China.
 > Chinese developers then unknowingly compiled iOS apps using the modified Xcode IDE and distributed those infected apps through the App Store.